 Speeding/Misdemeanors — If you commit three speeding and/or misdemeanor traffic violations within 18 months, your license will be revoked for at least six months.

 New Driver Probation — You are on license probation for six months after you pass a road test.
 If you are found guilty of committing any two moving violations during your probation period, your license will be suspended for 60 days.
-It will also be suspended for 60 days if you are found guilty of committing a single, more serious violation during the probation period, including speeding, tailgating, unauthorized racing, or reckless driving.
+It will also be suspended for 60 days if you are found guilty of committing a single, more serious violation during the probation period, including speeding, tailgating, unauthorized racing, reckless driving or texting/cell phone violations.

 Points — Most traffic violations carry violation points.
 The points will be added to your record using the date the violation occurred, not the date you are found guilty.
 If your violation points in any 18-month period add up to 11 or more, your license may be revoked or suspended following a hearing.